No, the National Mall Web Cam Wasn't Turned Off to Hide the Crowd Size at Trump's July 4 Speech | Washingtonian (DC)

-Rumors were abound Thursday that President Trump had ordered the National Mall webcams turned off before his retooled July 4 celebration on the National Mall:
+Rumors were abound Thursday that President Trump had ordered the National Mall webcam turned off before his retooled July 4 celebration on the National Mall:

 They turned off the webcam on the Washington Monument overlooking the Mall 😂 pic.twitter.com/Hep7izTLiV